AlbertoBasalo/aidd/generators/1-software-analyst/input/3-AstroBookings-Marqueting_requirements-CMO-letter.md

 We are thrilled to tell you about our marketing strategy.
 And the role we want your solution to play.

-We need a **landing page** where we can showcase the next rocket launches with seats available so customers can book reservations in a _first-come, first-served_ way.
+We need a **landing page** where we can showcase the next rocket launches with seats available so travelers can book reservations in a _first-come, first-served_ way.

-Customers can book up to four seats in any launch, but VIPs, who are customers that have already booked two trips with us, can book two more.
-We need a system to identify these VIPs.
+Travelers can book up to four seats in any launch, but VIPs, who are travelers that have already booked two trips with us, can book two more.

-When any supplier schedules a new launch, we want to **inform our VIP customers by email**, giving them a link to the launch booking web page where they can reserve their trips.
+When any supplier schedules a new launch, we want to **inform our VIP travelers by email**, giving them a link to the launch booking web page where they can reserve their trips.
 The link must be human-readable and SEO-friendly, including the rocket, spaceport, destination, and the date of the launch.

-Customers can **cancel** their bookings and will be refunded a portion of their money if they do so well in advance.
+Travelers can **cancel** their bookings and will be refunded a portion of their money by the agency, if they do so well in advance.

 Additionally, we are looking for a website that is not only SEO-friendly but also user-friendly and as fast as a rocket, to ensure a seamless customer experience.